OverCat2000/notes/Data Ethics/importance of data protection.md

 maintaining a a data inventory. processors and controller must keep a record of information on the use of data. there are rule specified for this in GDPR.

+setup processes to manage personal data breach within 72 hours. steps should be taken to minimize risk